*If you'd like to know more, abstracts and PDFs

 (1) Editor, Archives, Access and Artificial Intelligence (Published open access with Transcript Verlag, 2022).
 Wrote the introduction and one chapter. *OPEN ACCESS*

-(2) Co-editor, Special Issue “Challenges and Prospects of Born-digital and Digitized Archives in the Digital Humanities” (forthcoming in Archival Science, 2022).
+(2) Co-editor, Special Issue “Challenges and Prospects of Born-digital and Digitized Archives in the Digital Humanities” (Archival Science, 2022).
 Co-author of the introduction.
 Single author of one article.

 (3) Co-editor, Special Issue “Born Digital” – Shedding Light into the Darkness of Digital Culture” (AI & Society: Journal of Culture, Knowledge and Communication, 2022).
 Co-author of the introduction and one article.

 (4) Editor, Publishing Modernist Fiction and Poetry (Edinburgh UP, 2019).
 Wrote the introduction and one chapter.

 Endorsement: “Publishing Modernist Fiction and Poetry is essential reading for anyone interested in re-thinking the vital part book publishers played in Anglo-American modernism.
 In place of the canonical story about small presses, even littler magazines, and collectable editions, centred on the 1920s, it ranges over the half century up to the 1970s, showing how rapidly the major writers of the long modernist moment entered the mainstream, thanks to the enterprising publishers who saw their long-term potential particularly in the new era of mass higher education.”
 Prof. Peter D. McDonald.

 - CHOICE magazine “Recommended” book: “Illuminating the economics and editorial development behind modernist texts, this important volume not only extends book studies research into the early 20th century but also identifies the reliance of authors like Joyce, Eliot, and Woolf on commercial publishing ventures.”